 Under Section 17 of the Children Act 1989, local authorities are required to provide services for any child who would be defined as a ‘child in need’.
 This includes disabled children and children with impaired health and development.
 Although the local authority is responsible for ensuring appropriate needs are met, services may be provided by a voluntary organisation acting on behalf of the local authority.

-SGA expects registered clubs, where a child or young person with a disability requires support from a carer to access gymnastics activity and the support is not already provided, to look with parents at the child’s needs and if appropriate approach Social Services to request such support.
+Scottish Gymnastics expects registered clubs, where a child or young person with a disability requires support from a carer to access gymnastics activity and the support is not already provided, to look with parents at the child’s needs and if appropriate approach social services to request such support.
 If no support is available, the club should examine whether they can meet the needs of the child or young person without significantly affecting the club’s ability to provide gymnastics activity to others.
-Please not this is currently being reviewed and will be available in due course.
+Please note, this is currently being reviewed and will be available in due course.

 Age and level of participation